MehdiMahmud79/ProfessionalPortfolio/README.md

 ![badmath](https://img.shields.io/github/stars/MehdiMahmud79/ProfessionalPortfolio)

-Using Github API to generate a proffesional protfolio of my upto date projects.
+Using Github API to generate a proffesional protfolio to have an up to date portfolio containig all of the public projects and pinned projects.

 # Features